nghiavtr/SCmut/README.md

 The data of variants are collected for the next step to detect cell-specific mutations.

 ## 5. Cell-specific mutation detection
-In this section, we introduce how to use SCmut by an example using a public sc-RNAseq dataset.
+In this section, we introduce how to use SCmut by an example from a public sc-RNAseq dataset [1].
 The data and source codes are available in the SCmut project site (https://github.com/nghiavtr/SCmut).

 ```R
 source("SCmut.R")